ryrob30/mobile-services.en/help/android/configuration/json-config/json-config.md

 * **charset**
   * Minimum SDK version: 4.0
   * Defines the character set that you are using for the data that is sent to Analytics.

     The charset is used to convert incoming data into UTF-8 for storage and reporting.

 * **clientCode**
   * Minimum SDK version: 4.0
   * Your assigned client code.

     >[!IMPORTANT]
     >
     >This variable is required by Target.

 * **coopUnsafe**
   * Minimum SDK version:  4.16.1
-  * The Boolean property of the `marketingCloud` object that, when set to `true`, will cause device to be opted-out of the Experience Cloud's Device Co-Op.
+  * The Boolean property of the `marketingCloud` object that, when set to `true`, causes the device to be opted-out of the Experience Cloud's Device Co-Op.
   * Default value is `false`.

     This setting is used **only** for Device Co-op provisioned customers.

     For Device Co-op members who require this value set to `true`, you need to work with the Co-op team to request a blacklist flag on your Device Co-op account.
 There is no self-service path to enabling these flags.